 requirements:section in the recipe) is in sync with the

-If something went wrong after you uploaded a tarball, fix the problem and follow the above instructions again, but with an incremented revision in the version number.
-That is, go from version x.y to x.y.1.
+If something went wrong after a version has already been tagged and published to PyPI, fix the problem and tag a new version.
 Do not change a version that has already been uploaded.

 Contributions to Cutadapt in the form of source code or documentation improvements or helping out with responding to issues are welcome!

 To contribute to Cutadapt development, it is easiest to send in a pull request (PR) on GitHub.